jjgrainger/PostTypes/docs/posttypes/Create-a-post-type.md

 # Create a PostType

-You can use PostTypes to create a new post type, or work with an existing post type.
+You can use PostTypes to create a new post type, or work with an [existing post type](#working-with-exisiting-posttypes).
+PostTypes can be included in your theme or plugins.

 ## Create a new PostType

-A new post type can be created by simply passing the post types name to the class constructor.
-To register the post type to WordPress you must call the `register()` method.
+To create a new post type pass the post types name to the class constructor.
+In order to apply changes to WordPress you must call the `register()` method.

 ```php
 use PostTypes\PostType;